x

 Posted by Indiana USAR Task Force #1 on Thursday, October 3, 2024

-He said the biggest challenge is accessing these devastated communities.
+Settergren said the biggest challenge is accessing these devastated communities.

 "We spent the last five days basically running chainsaws.
 We have crews assigned to us.
 We have to do it ourselves.
-We get equipment from locals or someone that just wants to help push stuff off the roads so we can get past them but a lot of it is just done on foot,” Settergren said.
+We get equipment from locals or someone that just wants to help push stuff off the roads so we can get past them, but a lot of it is just done on foot,” Settergren said.

 He also said many of the people there share the same “Hoosier spirit” and are constantly offering to help or giving them a place to stay.
-He said it has given him hope amongst the grim devastation.
+Settergren said it has given him hope amongst the grim devastation.

 “There’s a church that opened their doors so we can have a place to stay and not stay in our tents outside.
 People are also offering bathrooms and food.
-Just phenomenal and it reminds me a lot of being home.
+Just phenomenal, and it reminds me a lot of being home.
 They stick together,” Settergren said.

 Other Hoosiers like the Civilian Crisis Response Team are also stepping up.
 This week, they packed up private planes with supplies to fly down to communities in need